AARP Answers: Social Security and Coronavirus

 If you are a representative payee for a Social Security beneficiary, remember that the stimulus payment does not belong to nursing homes or other facilities, and you are not responsible for managing the payment.
 You should discuss the payment with the beneficiary, and you can give advice outside the role of representative payee, the SSA says.

 Does getting stimulus payments affect the amount of my Social Security benefits?

 No. COVID-19 economic impact payments do not count against the earnings limits that can affect eligibility for Social Security Disability Insurance or reduce retirement, spouse and survivor benefits for people who claim them before full retirement age.
 These regulations only take income from work into account.

 Other types of income, including some forms of government financial aid, are factored into eligibility and payment amounts for Supplemental Security Income.
 However, the SSA announced Aug.
 4 that stimulus payments and other forms of federal pandemic relief will be excluded from SSI calculations.
 The agency says it will restore SSI benefits that were reduced due to stimulus checks before this exemption took effect.

 Is Social Security running out of money due to the pandemic?

 The bigger of the two trust funds, the Old-Age and Survivors Insurance (OASI) fund, makes monthly income available to millions of retirees, dependents and survivors.
-Its reserves are expected to last until 2034, unchanged from last year.
-After that, continuing tax income would cover 76 percent of scheduled benefits.
+The trustees project the OASI fund’s reserves will run out in 2033, one year earlier than they estimated in 2020.
 Disabled workers and their families are covered under the Disability Insurance (DI) trust fund.
-The DI fund’s reserves are projected to last until 2065, a remarkable gain of 13 years from last year’s estimate of 2052 for depletion.
-After that, 92 percent of scheduled benefits would be paid.
+Its reserves are projected to last until 2057, eight years earlier than predicted in the 2020 report.